Journalism

 Koni Denham Director of Student Success - SBS

-This scholarship award supports SBS students who will complete internships during the summer ’23 semester.
-Candidates must be in good academic standing with at least 45 credits.
-Preference will be given to students with a cumulative GPA of at least 2.0.
-Students can apply …
+“Funded by multiple donors, this award supports SBS students who will complete internships during the summer 2025 semester.
+Candidates must be in good academic standing with …

 By Koni Denham